microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution06.md

   - **Option 2: Create React AAD MSAL Patient Search SPA**
     - Build a new SPA in React using **[Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)** toolchain.
 It sets up your development environment with latest JavaScript features and optimizes your app for production.

-      Note:
       - You’ll need to have Node >= 8.10 and npm >= 5.6 on your machine.
 To create a project, run:

         `npx create-react-app react-patient-search`
         `cd react-patient-search`
         `npm start`

-      - npx on the first line is not a typo — it’s a package runner tool that comes with npm 5.2+.
+        Note: `npx` on the first line above refers to a package runner tool that comes with npm 5.2+.
     - Use **[Microsoft Authentication Library for JavaScript (MSAL.js) 2.0](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/README.md#microsoft-authentication-library-for-javascript-msaljs-20-for-browser-based-single-page-applications)** for Browser-Based Single-Page Applications
       -Install **[MSAL React package](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/README.md#installation)**, run:
         ```